This Too Shall Pass

 1. You can’t take it with you

-With banks collapsing like dominoes, most of us have either lost a lot of money, or know someone dear to us who has.
-And it’s not very helpful telling someone whose hard-earned savings have been wiped out that “It’s only money.”
+Most of us have either lost a lot of money, or know someone who has.
+It’s not very helpful telling someone whose hard-earned savings have been wiped out that “It’s only money.”
 Unless you have too much of it, money does matter.

 What works for me is telling myself that at some point I am going to lose all the money I have.
 You can’t take it with you when you go.
 It’s just a matter of time.
 Whether you lose it all now or later, you’re going to lose it.
 You’ll have to come to terms with the loss anyway.